BeatleJuicePack/Arduino-Projects/README.md

 This repository contains an assortment of projects based on the Arduino Uno.
 These projects are intended to be easy to practice while requiring little to no knowledge of programming and circuits.
+Schematics created within Eagle are also available for review.

 ## Getting Started